Here are a few recent articles about the eruption and resources for travelers:

 Preparing for a Trip to Guatemala: 2 Essential Tips

-I’ve been to Guatemala five times and have traveled to many areas of the country—from the dump in Guatemala City to Mayan ruins in Petén, from hiking up a mountain to a rural indigenous village, to working on a coffee farm on the Pacific Coast, and various places in between.
+I’ve been to Guatemala five times and have traveled to many areas of the country—from Guatemala City to Mayan ruins in Petén, from hiking up a mountain to a rural indigenous village, to working on a coffee farm on the Pacific Coast, and various places in between.
 I’ve studied Guatemala’s history and current events in a college course and independently.
 I’ve traveled solo and as part of groups ranging in size from about 6 or 7 to more than 50.

 My answer to the question of whether Guatemala is safe?
 It’s possible to travel to Guatemala safely.
 Going in blindly based on personal experiences from a few travelers isn’t the best idea.
 But neither is letting news headlines stop you from traveling.